burggraf/supabase-user-password-migration/README.md

 #### Where to store the **old password hash**
 You can store the **old password hash** in any of:
-- A simple PostgreSQL table (userid uuid primary key, password_hash text)
+- A simple PostgreSQL table (email text primary key, password_hash text)
 - The [user's metadata](https://supabase.com/docs/reference/javascript/auth-update#update-a-users-metadata) (note: this is accessible / readable by the user by default and is stored in `auth.users.raw_user_meta_data`)
 - User's app metadata (`auth.users.raw_app_meta_data`) (note: this field is not accessible / readable by the user)